 Please note Algebra 1, Honors Algebra 1, Geometry, Honors Geometry, Spanish I, Latin I, French I, and Chinese I are Upper School credits.
-If these courses are taken in the 7th or 8th grades, they are reflected on a student's Upper School transcript.
+If these courses are taken in the 7th or 8th grades, they are reflected on a student's Upper School transcript and included in their Upper School GPA.